AkashThumma/AkashThumma/README.md

 - Git, GitHub, and Dev Tools

 📈 My Goals:
-- Crack 60+ LPA placements in the next 3 years 💪
 - Build strong fundamentals in C++, Java, and Web Dev
 - Earn top-rated certificates from Infosys, Google, and more